Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 The Bigger Picture

 N-gram LMs are cheap and effective.
-A 3-gram KenLM model trained on Wikipedia in a few hours provides 3--4% absolute WER reduction for non-English languages at near-zero inference cost.
-This is low-hanging fruit that any CTC-based ASR system should exploit.
+A 3-gram KenLM model trained on training data transcriptions in a few hours provides 2.5–3.6% absolute WER reduction for non-English languages at near-zero inference cost.
+The key engineering insight: apply log-softmax on the full vocabulary (including metadata tokens) before suppressing metadata for LM scoring, preserving proper probability calibration.

 Multilingual streaming ASR is not universally solved.
 AssemblyAI's 100% failure rate on non-English streaming shows that multilingual support can't be assumed.
-If your application serves users in multiple languages, test thoroughly -- don't trust marketing claims.
+Test thoroughly — don't trust marketing claims.

 Methodology Appendix

 Benchmark script: Open source, available in our repository (scripts/benchmark_whissle_vs_deepgram.py).
-Uses HuggingFace datasets for all three languages.
+Uses HuggingFace datasets for all four languages.
 Full per-sample JSON results published for independent verification.

 Text normalization: Lowercase, strip all punctuation, collapse whitespace.
 Applied identically to reference and hypothesis text for all providers and all languages.